 "LIBOR" means, with respect to any interest calculation date, the interbank interest rate for 3-month term loans in Dollars, as determined by the ICE Benchmark Administration Limited (IBA) or any other entity that assumes said rate's management, published by Reuters (or its relevant successor) on its LIBOR01 page, Bloomberg (or its relevant successor) on its BBAM page, or any other similar internationally reputed information system providing the relevant rates publication service, at 11:00 a.m.
 London time, corresponding to 2 Business Days prior to the start of any given Interest Period.
 Exclusively to determine the LIBOR, as defined, "Business Day" means any day that banks are open for business in New York, New York State, United States of America, and open for transactions on the interbank market in London, England.
-If for whatever reason, the LIBOR is not provided on any interest rate determination date, Creditors shall notify the Joint Obligors and, in lieu, determine the LIBOR on that date by calculating the arithmetic mean of the offered rates reported thereto at or close to 11:00 a.m., New York time, 2 Business Days prior to the start of any Interest Period, for deposits in Dollars by one or more of the main banks of New York, State of New York, United States of America, selected by the Creditors at their entire discretion; exclusively to determine the LIBOR, as defined solely for the event of quotes obtained at 11:00 a.m., New York City time, New York State, United States of America, the term Business Day means a day that are open for business in New York City, New York State, United States of America.
+If for whatever reason, the LIBOR is not provided on any interest rate determination date, Creditors shall notify the Joint Obligors and, in lieu, determine the LIBOR on that date by calculating the arithmetic mean of the offered rates reported thereto at or close to 11:00 a.m., New York, United States of America, selected by the Creditors at their entire discretion; exclusively to determine the LIBOR, as defined solely for the event of quotes obtained at 11:00 a.m., New York City time, New York State, United States of America, the term Business Day means a day that are open for business in New York City time, New York State, United States of America.
 In any events that the LIBOR is not provided on an interest rate determination date, the Creditors' arithmetic calculations will be rounded up, if necessary, to the nearest five decimal places.
 The Creditors will make any determinations on the LIBOR, which shall be final in the absence of evident error.